 In practice, the application area can be illustrated like this:

-This example shows the wall paint measured across its full shear rate range of RheoStream (1.5 – 1000 [1/s]).
+This example shows that the Spray finish can be measured across its full shear rate range of RheoStream (1.5 – 1000 [1/s]).

-When you check your requirements using this chart, remember to measure the viscosity to define the shear rate range.
+When you check your requirements using this chart, remember to define the shear rate range in which you wish to measure the viscosity.

 So, bottom line, here are some of the industrial liquids for which RheoStream is the answer: